Risk-Sensitive Agent Compositions: Introduction

-To overcome this hurdle, we propose an efficient algorithm that only depends polynomially on the number of agents.
-It works by incrementally building a near-optimal path while traversing the agent graph.
+A straightforward approach to minimizing the value-at-risk is to consider each feasible agent composition, estimate its tail quantile, and pick the optimal composition.
+However, this method is inefficient since the graph can have an exponential number of compositions as a function of the number of agents.
+We overcome this hurdle with an efficient algorithm that scales polynomially in the number of agents and incrementally builds a near-optimal path while traversing the agent graph.
 At its heart is a quantile estimation method that approximates the value-at-risk of a composition of agents by dividing the risk budget \(\alpha\) amongst the agents and applying a union bound.
 It then finds the optimal allocation of the risk budget over a discretized set of budgets using a dynamic programming algorithm.
-We further prove that this approximation is near-optimal asymptotically when the loss of each agent can be represented by an independent random variable.
-This independence assumption is reasonable in practice especially when the losses are functions of the agent behavior and do not directly impact task accuracy or performance.
+We prove that this approximation is near-optimal asymptotically when the losses of agents are given by independent random variables.
+This independence assumption holds when the losses are functions of the agent behavior and do not directly impact task accuracy or performance.
+Indeed, safety, fairness, and privacy are often properties of the behavior and are orthogonal to task success.
+Further, since the conditional value-at-risk can be approximated as the average of tail quantiles, we show how it can be recovered as a byproduct of our algorithm.

 We implement our algorithm and test its performance on a series of reinforcement learning (RL) environments.
 Here, we look at long-horizon tasks that require composing several agents trained with RL to complete them.
-We consider two forms of risk minimization---safety in navigation and resource consumption---and design suitable loss functions that capture these requirements.
-We confirm empirically that our algorithm produces tight approximations of the value-at-risk thereby finding optimal agent compositions and also scales favorably to higher number of agents.
+We consider two tasks---safety in navigation and fair resource consumption---and design suitable loss functions that capture these requirements.
+We confirm empirically that our algorithm produces tight approximations of the value-at-risk and the conditional value-at-risk thereby finding optimal agent compositions.
+Further experiments show that our algorithm is robust to a reasonable amount of correlation between agent losses.